 - Why did I receive a statement?
 I have a zero balance.

 - If I receive financial aid (or other funds) that is in excess of tuition/fees, will I receive a refund?

 - What will happen if I withdraw from classes?

 - I need an itemized tuition reimbursement invoice.
 How can I get that?

 No. Once you select a payment plan option, the option remains the same unless you wish to change it.

 If you would like to change your payment plan, you must complete a new Promissory Note.
-To print a .
 When completed, you can fax it to 847.465.5894 or mail it to our office at 1000 Capitol Drive, Wheeling IL 60090.
-You may also pick up a Promissory Note at any of our campuses or contact us by phone or e-mail if you would like one mailed to you.
+The NLU Promissory note can be found on the forms page of our website.

 Yes.
-All students are required to choose a payment option.
+All students are required to select a payment option.

 For a complete list of tuition and fees, please visit the Tuition and Fee Summary web page.
-Less than half-time students are not charged a student fee.
-Half-time and full-time students are charged a $75 per term student fee.
-Half-time status is defined as six hours or more for undergraduate students and three hours or more for graduate students.
-Full-time status is defined as 12 hours or more for undergraduate and six hours or more for graduate students.
-Failure to pay the term charges by the due date are subject to a monthly late fee of no more than $10.
+Students enrolled less than half-time are charged a $50 per term student fee.
+Half-time and full-time enrolled students are charged a $130 per term student fee.
+Late fees are assessed for past due balances at a rate of no more than $15 per month.